-They can then directly share it, or schedule shares, on to social networks like Facebook, Twitter, Linkedin and more.
+They can then directly share it, or schedule shares, on social networks like Facebook, Twitter, Linkedin, and more.

 So, the shares from your employees will help your content reach a lot of people – especially on Facebook, because, as I mentioned earlier, their algorithm now gives priority to posts from people over pages.

 As your employees share your content, they too will develop their brand and attract the right followers.
 This will be even more beneficial to you in the long run.

 While executing employee advocacy, essentially developing your team of in-house influencers, you should also take steps to build mutually beneficial relationships with externals influencers.

 So, search for influencers, and share their posts, feature them on your site, link to their posts, and then inform them about it.

 To find influencers who share content similar to yours you can use a tool like Epicbeat.